 Wealthy socialite Barbara Daly Baekeland attempted to "cure" her gay son by getting him to sleep with her, then he stabbed her to death.

 In the 1940s, Barbara Daly Baekeland had it all.
 She was married to the attractive and charming Brooks Baekeland, whose grandfather was chemist Leo Baekeland, the inventor of plastics.
-She was a prominent socialite.
-And she had been labeled one of New York’s ten most beautiful girls and was a model for esteemed magazines like Vogue and Harper’s Bazaar.
+She was a prominent socialite, she had been called one of New York’s ten most beautiful girls, and was a model for esteemed magazines like Vogue and Harper’s Bazaar.

 But beneath the glittering surface of money and power, laid a troubled past and a world of madness.